AtRiskMedia/tractstack-docs/src/content/docs/basics/content-engagements.md

 description: Where authenticity gains traction
 ---

-Tract Stack is made for content-driven websites.
-Where authenticity gains traction.
+Tract Stack is made for building community and farming engagement!

 Out-of-the-box it's watching where everyone places their attention.
 It's learning as readers engage with your site.